joaosoft/state-machine/README.md

-transition from 4 to 2  with user worker ? false transition from 4 to 1  with user worker ? false can make transition to In progress check in-progress handler with [] execute in-progress handler with [] execute by user in-progress handler with []
+transition from 4 to 2  with user worker ? false transition from 4 to 1  with user worker ? false can make transition to In progress check in-progress handler with [1 text true] execute in-progress handler with [1 text true] execute by user in-progress handler with [1 text true]
 ```

 ## Known issues